DimitriBarronmore/preprocess.lua/README.md

 Arguments provided to the preprocessor through the `arguments` parameters in the Lua API or through the command-line utility are exposed to the sandbox environment as standard Lua values.
 Be careful not to overwrite important values with preprocessor arguments.

+### Special Flags

+If an argument named `silent` is given to the preprocessor sandbox as `true`, then print statements from the preprocessor will be silenced.

 ## Conditional Lines

 Within an unclosed preprocessor block (`do`, `if`, `while`, `repeat`, `for`, or inside function definitions), input lines will only be written to the output dependent on the surrounding preprocessor code.